st3w4r/mention-test/README.md

     192.168.59.103

-Now you can open browser and got to:
+Now you can open a browser and go to:

     http://192.168.59.103:80/

-Or with Docker native on:
+Or with native Docker on:

     http://localhost:80/